MVX-star/GeoFS-After-Dark/README.md

 Turn every city light in the world on or off with a single, universal button.

 NEW Advanced Timezone Mode
-Select individual UTC time zones and control exactly which regions are illuminated.
+Select individual UTC zones and control exactly which regions are illuminated.

 NEW Redesigned Native GeoFS Menu
 GeoFS: After Dark now uses a dedicated in-game interface integrated directly into the GeoFS UI.

 NEW GeoFS: After Dark Branding
-The addon now has dedicated branding and logo assets for its interface.
+The add-on now has dedicated branding and logo assets for its interface.

 This is a visual-only add-on focused on atmosphere and realism.
 No impact on gameplay mechanics.

-Script was made by a human, troubleshooted by Artificial Intelligence.
+The script was made by a human; the City Dataset and Arrays were made by Artificial Intelligence.